microsoft/azure-pipelines-tasks/Tasks/PowerShellOnTargetMachines/README.md

 ### Known Issues :

-Write-Host command is not supported.
+Write-Host command is not supported in PowerShell script.